Freeze damage to the Kansas wheat crop is becoming clearer as warmer weather gets wheat growing across the area.

 In fact, harvest has been earlier than normal for the last three to four years.
 But this year, the weather is working towards a mid-June harvest starting time.

-Page 2 of 2 - A rule of thumb is that harvest will start six weeks after the wheat head has appeared and with almost nothing headed out yet, it looks like it will be at least the middle of June before harvest will start.
+A rule of thumb is that harvest will start six weeks after the wheat head has appeared and with almost nothing headed out yet, it looks like it will be at least the middle of June before harvest will start.

 If the temperature stays like it is now, heads should all be showing in a week to 10 days from now.